• Skip to primary navigation

 • sugar - for topping

-• Mix 1 ½ cup white flour, ½ cup whole wheat flour, 3 tablespoon sugar, 2 ½ teaspoons baking powder, ¼ teaspoon baking soda, and ½ teaspoon salt in a large mixing bowl.
-Mix well.
-Then "cut in" the butter into the dry mixture with a large fork.
+• Mix 1 ยฝ cups white flour, ยฝ cup whole wheat flour, 3 tablespoons sugar, 2 ยฝ teaspoons baking powder, ยผ teaspoon baking soda, and ยฝ teaspoon salt in a large mixing bowl.
+Then "cut in" 4 ounces (1 stick) of butter into the dry mixture with a large fork or pastry cutter.

 • Mix in blueberries and optional cream cheese.

-• In a separate bowl, whisk together one egg, ½ teaspoon vanilla, and ⅔ cup buttermilk.
-Now GENTLE drizzle and mix the wet into the dry and incorporate as much flour as possible by lightly continually mixing.
-And a bit more milk if needed.
+• In a separate bowl, whisk together 1 egg, ยฝ teaspoon vanilla, and โ…” cup buttermilk.
+Gently drizzle the wet ingredients into the dry ingredients, and incorporate as much flour as possible by lightly continually mixing.
+Add a bit more milk if needed.
+You may cover and refrigerate overnight if needed for timing.

 • Place on a baking sheet covered with parchment paper or mat.
-Whip the second egg for an egg wash and brush each scone and then sprinkle with sugar.
+Whip the second egg with a bit of water for an egg wash, brush each scone, and then sprinkle with granular sugar.

 Recipe Notes